FrancisBanville/ms_interpreting_probabilities/README.md

 One of the first aspects to take into consideration when estimating or interpreting probabilities of interactions is knowing if they describe potential or realized interactions.
-A potential interaction is defined as the biological capacity of two taxa to interact (i.e., the probability that they *can* theoretically interact) whereas a realized interaction is the materialization or observation of this interaction in a well-defined space and time (i.e., the probability that they interact locally).
-Here, we use the terms *metaweb* (@Dunne2006Network) to designate networks of potential interactions and *local networks* (@Poisot2012Dissimilaritya) for those of realized interactions.
-Metawebs are the network analogues of the species pool, where local networks originate from a subset of both species (nodes) and interactions (edges) of the regional metaweb (@Saravia2022Ecological).
-Without clear documentation, it can be challenging to know if published probabilistic networks describe potential or realized interactions, or if so-called probabilities are in reality *interaction scores* (i.e., non-probabilistic quantitative interactions).
-When probabilistic potential interactions are used and interpreted as local interactions (and conversely), this may generate misleading findings during data analysis.
+A potential (regional) interaction is defined as the biological capacity of two taxa to interact (i.e., the probability that they *can* theoretically interact) whereas a realized (local) interaction is the materialization or observation of this interaction in a well-defined space and time (i.e., the probability that they interact locally).
+Here, we use the terms *metaweb* (@Dunne2006Network) to designate regional networks of potential interactions and *local networks* (@Poisot2012Dissimilaritya) for those of realized interactions.
+Metawebs are the network analogs of the species pool, where local networks originate from a subset of both species (nodes) and interactions (edges) of the metaweb (@Saravia2022Ecological).
+Without clear documentation, it can be challenging to know if published probabilistic networks describe local or regional interactions, or if so-called probabilities are in reality *interaction scores* (i.e., non-probabilistic quantitative interactions).
+When probabilistic regional interactions are used and interpreted as local interactions (and conversely), this may generate misleading findings during data analysis.
 We believe that a better understanding of the differences, similarities, and relationships between these two probabilistic representations of ecological networks would alleviate interpretation errors and facilitate a more adequate utilization of interaction data.

 ## Pairwise interactions: the building blocks of ecological networks